Clinical trials & research

 You may unsubscribe by selecting the unsubscribe link at the bottom of an email you have received, or you may contact Boots Customer Service Centre by emailing boots.customercare_team@boots.co.uk or by phoning 0345 070 8090.

 Patient safety is of upmost importance to Boots.
-There are a number of different safeguards in place to ensure the safety of participants taking part in clinical research.
-This includes:
+There are a number of different safeguards in place for participants taking part in clinical research.
+These include:

 • The regulatory and independent ethics approval process to ensure the research is authorised

-• Adherence to the inclusion and exclusion criteria to ensure the research is suitable for you
+• Adherence to the inclusion and exclusion criteria to ensure the research is suitable for participants

 • Transparency about the benefits and any associated risks before signing up for research